karlwessel/gpgpu/cuda/Readme.md

 # Compile
 See the `Makefile` on how to convert cuda to HIP files and how to run them.

+## Compile and run on GWDG-HPC
+Before compilation on the HPC cluster the cuda module has to be loaded with `module load cuda`

+The example can be executed on the interactive gpu partition with `srun -p gpu-int ./saxpycuda`

 # Execute
 For executing binaries compiled using chipStar see the Readme.md for hip examples.